 I've read dozens of articles and tens of thousands of words written to try to explain why millions of Americans give their undying loyalty to a lying, draft dodging, dishonest, profane, corrupt, intellectually stunted, misogynistic, xenophobic, sociopathic, race-baiting billionaire, namely Donald Trump.
 The explanations range from white insecurity and fear about losing economic and cultural dominance and perquisites, to resentment of perceived elites, to racism, to a willingness to abandon long held values in order to become part of a collective mission, to a psychological theory called social identity theory.
-That's a partial list, but there must be some reason why otherwise caring, law-abiding, rational people ignore the thousands of lies and schoolvard insults, the denigration of men and women who served honorably in the military, the unprecedented corruption, the encouragement of violence and racism and the attempt to subvert the constitution and electoral process and, in effect, overthrow the govern- President Biden is not perfect, and undoubtedly has made mistakes and misstatements.
-But it's still astonishing when writers to your newspaper decry Biden and his administration for lying, and Biden supporters as hypocrites, at the same time as they extoll Trump and Equally mind boggling are the critics who blame Biden for 100 percent of the problems with the withdrawal from Afghanistan, claiming it was an "immense stain" on the U.S. and, even more ludicrously, that Trump would have handled it better.
+That's a partial list, but there must be some reason why otherwise caring, law-abiding, rational people ignore the thousands of lies and schoolvard insults, the denigration of men and women who served honorably in the military, the unprecedented corruption, the encouragement of violence and racism and the attempt to subvert the constitution and electoral process and, in effect, overthrow the government.
+President Biden is not perfect, and undoubtedly has made mistakes and misstatements.
+But it's still astonishing when writers to your newspaper decry Biden and his administration for lying, and Biden supporters as hypocrites, at the same time as they extoll Trump and his 30,000 lies.
+Equally mind boggling are the critics who blame Biden for 100 percent will generate that heat up our planet.
+I have two children and two grandchildren.
+I want them to live at least as long as I have, seventy-five-plus years to date.
+And I want them to have a livable environment because we did right by them and preserved our home, planet Earth.
+Respectfully, CLAUDIA ALLEN THOMPSON of the problems with the withdrawal from Afghanistan, claiming it was an "immense stain" on the U.S. and, even more ludicrously, that Trump would have handled it better.
 Do you recall the "immense stain" left by the U.S. withdrawal from Syria and Iraq?
 Trump ordered it only two years ago, after declaring victory over ISIS.
 He completely abandoned the Kurdish fighters who were our allies in the conflict.
 He left behind every Syrian civilian who aided U.S. forces going so far as barring Syrian immigration completely.
 ISIS fighters were left to escape and regroup elsewhere.
 Afghanistan maybe?
 The last four presidents all deserve some part of the blame for the misadventure in Afghanistan, but Trump apologists conveniently forget that he negotiated the withdrawal with the Taliban leaving out the government that the U.S. was propping up in Kabul, thereby delegitimizing it and setting up its collapse and that of the Afghan military.
 Typically, Republicans rushed to politicize the hurried and unprecedented airlift rescue of over 120,000 Afghans but couldn't care less about the Kurdish and Syrian allies abandoned by Trump.
-Based on his performance so far, I M NOT ONLY HAPPY I VOTED FOR JOE BIDEN, I M PROUD I VOTED FOR HIM.
+BASED ON HIS PERFORMANCE SO FAR, I M NOT ONLY HAPPY I VOTED FOR JOE BIDEN, I M PROUD I VOTED FOR HIM.
 BILLY G. TAYLOR KILLINGLY Find the right retirement plan for your small business